top of page

 Boutique Chic

-I looked down from my sanctuary on the tenth floor and watched a stunned motorbike rider stopped by police receiving a ticket for running a red light.
-He stood out as the only thing stationary, while all around, streaks of lights broke the rules with routine, nonchalantly oblivious.
+I looked down from my sanctuary on the tenth floor and watched a stunned motorbike rider stopped by police and receiving a ticket for running a red light.
+He stood out as the only thing stationary, while all around him and oblivious to his sanction, streaks of headlights carried on repeatedly breaking the rules with nonchalance.

 A Few Links and Practicalities (Just sharing the love.
 I absolutely don’t get paid for these.)

 My advice would be to stay near (but not in the midst of) the Old Quarter and walk everywhere.
-But that’s my default setting everywhere, and those who know Hanoi well will point to cool, up and coming quarters springing up everywhere.
+But that’s my default setting everywhere.
+Those who know Hanoi well will no doubt point to cooler, up and coming quarters springing up elsewhere.

 Soleil Boutique Hotel. www.soleilboutiquehotel.com/

 There are flashier and much more upscale hotels.
 But the Soleil is perfectly positioned on the edge of the Old Quarter.
-And their La Lune One Suite is one of a kind.
+And their La Lune One Suite is one of a kind and the place to book.
 You’ll be over the moon there.

 There’s no shortage of hotels of similar size, price and location to the Soleil.
 Like the Silk Path and the Meritel next door.
 Before you start salivating over the rooftop pools, read the para below!